dpretet/axi-crossbar/README.md

 A crossbar is a circuit connecting multiple master and slave agents, mapped across a memory space.
 The core consists of a collection of switches, routing the master requests to the slaves and driving back completions to the agents.
-A crossbar is common piece of logic to connect for instance in a SOC the processor(s) with its peripherals like memories, IOs, co-processors...
+A crossbar is a common piece of logic to connect for instance in a SOC the processor(s) with its peripherals like memories, IOs, co-processors...